Đông Sơn culture: Origins

-The origins of Dong Son culture may be traced back to ancient bronze castings.
+The origins of Đông Sơn culture may be traced back to ancient bronze castings.
 Scholars traditionally traced the origins of bronze-casting technology to China but during the 1970s archaeological discoveries in Isan, Thailand found that the casting of bronze either began in Southeast Asia first then spread into China, or that it developed the practise independently from China.
-The Dong Son bronze industry therefore has a local origin in Southeast Asia rather than being introduced by migrations out of China.
-The Gò Mun culture gave rise to the Dong Son culture; the Dong Son was the culmination of the Bronze Age and the opening stage of the Iron Age.
+The Đông Sơn bronze industry therefore has a local origin in Southeast Asia rather than being introduced by migrations out of China.
+The Gò Mun culture gave rise to the Đông Sơn culture; the Đông Sơn was the culmination of the Bronze Age and the opening stage of the Iron Age.

 The bronze drums were used for war, "the chief summons the warriors of the tribe by beating the drum", when mourning, and during feasts.
 "The scenes cast onto the drums would inform us that the Dong Son leaders had access to bronze founders of remarkable skill."
 Lost-wax casting was based on Chinese founders, but the scenes are local, including drummers and other musicians, warriors, rice processing, birds, deer, war vessels, and geometric designs.

 The bronze drums were made in significant proportions in northern Vietnam, Laos and parts of Yunnan.
-The Dong Son bronze drums exhibit "remarkable skill".
+The Đông Sơn bronze drums exhibit "remarkable skill".
 The Cổ Loa drum weighs 72 kg and would have required the smelting of between 1 and 7 tonne of copper ore.

 Displays of the Đông Sơn drum surface can be seen in some of Vietnam's cultural institutions.

+Some of Đông Sơn bronze daggers closely resemble Scytho-Siberian styles.